ssvlabs/ssv-spec/qbft/README.md

 ## TODO
 - [ ] Unified test suite, compatible with the formal verification spec
 - [ ] Align according to spec and [Roberto's comments](./roberto_comments)
-- [ ] Verifying support for aggregated message processing
+- [ ] Remove round check from upon commit as it can be for any round?